-Credit earned for course work undertaken in an individually arranged non-affiliated offcampus program, when supported by an appropriate transcript, is eligible for transfer to Hanover (see the section on Transfer Credit).
+Credit earned for course work undertaken in an individually arranged non-affiliated off-campus program, when supported by an appropriate transcript, is eligible for transfer to Hanover (see the section on Transfer Credit).
 Grades earned at such programs will not be included in the computation of a student's Hanover College grade point average.
 In general, credit is awarded if the program meets the following criteria: (a) is sponsored by a regionally accredited college, university, or a group of colleges within the United States; (b) pursues objectives which are primarily academic in nature; (c) provides a program of instruction compatible with the generally existing curricula found in U.S. colleges and universities; (d) provides a transcript of achievement for each student recorded in terms compatible with policies and practices generally in effect among U.S. collegiate registrars; and (e) provides the student a degree of supervision and counseling services such that a meaningful educational program may be pursued.

 Students who enroll directly in a foreign university where the designations of credit and quality of achievement may be different from those in the United States, should provide the College with all pertinent information on which an evaluation may be based.
 Credit earned for course work undertaken in such institutions may be eligible for transfer to Hanover upon receipt of a transcript from an accredited institution or upon recommendation by the Dean of the College on the basis of departmental evaluations of the work done abroad.
 Grades earned for such credits will not transfer to Hanover College.
+Please consult with the Director of Study Abroad, your faculty advisor, and the Registrar's Office regarding self-designed programs.